Grammy Awards shift to March due to pandemic conditions

 New York – The 2021 Grammy Awards will no longer take place this month in Los Angeles and will broadcast in March due to a recent surge in coronavirus cases and deaths.

-The Recording Academy told the Associated Press on Tuesday that the annual show would shift from its original Jan.
-31 broadcast to a later date in March.
+The Recording Academy told The Associated Press on Tuesday that the annual show would shift from its original Jan.
+31 broadcast to an unspecified date in March.

 The Grammys will be held in Los Angeles at the Staples Center.
 Los Angeles County, the epicenter of the crisis in California, has surpassed 10,000 COVID-19 deaths and has had 40% of the deaths in California.
 It is the third state to reach the 25,000 death count.